Free Application for Federal Student Aid (FAFSA)

 - Pick a username and strong password that you can remember.

-- Youll use this every year to log in and sign FAFSA forms.
+- Youll use this every year to log in and sign in forms.

 Step 4: Set Security Questions